BleuBleu/FamiStudio/Docs/docs/song.md

 ## Editing project properties

-Clicking on the little gear icon or double clicking on the project name (first button in the project explorer) will allow you to change its name, author and copyright information.
+Clicking on the little gear icon or selecting the "Project Properties..." option from the context menu of the project (first button in the project explorer) will allow you to change its name, author and copyright information.
 This information is used when exporting to NSF, for example.

 ![](images/EditProject.png#center)